Edward Stratemeyer: Career

 Stratemeyer moved to Newark, New Jersey, in 1890 and opened a paper store.
 He ran his shop while continuing to write stories under pseudonyms.
 He was able to write for many genres including detective dime novels, westerns and serials that ran in newspapers.

-In 1893, Stratemeyer hired the popular dime-novel writer Gilbert Patten, according to Patten's own autobiography, Frank Merriwell's 'Father': An Autobiography by Gilbert Patten (Burt L. Standish) (University of Oklahoma Press, 1964).
-Patten writes that he did not like Stratemeyer.
-(A less-reliable source says that Stratemeyer was hired by Patten to write as an editor for the Street & Smith publication Good News.)
+Many of his Westerns included elements from his father's stories, such as the description of Sutter's Mill given to him by his father.

+Stratemeyer wrote 59 dime novels between 1892 and 1897.
+From 1893 to 1895, Stratemeyer was the editor for the Street & Smith boys' story paper Good News.

 In 1894, he published his first full-length book, Richard Dare's Venture, which was the first in his Bound to Succeed series.
 It contained autobiographical content and was similar to Alger's rags-to-riches story formula.
+He published a romance in the New York Weekly in 1895, writing as Edna Winfield.

+He published two historical novels in 1898 as Captain Ralph Bonehill.

-In 1899, Horatio Alger wrote Stratemeyer as editor of the Good News, asking him to finish one of his manuscripts.
-Alger was in poor health at the time.
-When Alger died later the same year, Stratemeyer continued to edit and finish several of Alger's other books.
-That same year, after Alger died, Stratemeyer wrote and published The Rover Boys, which became a tremendously popular series in the vein of the classic dime novel.
-The Rover Boys was described as "The first highly successful series by Edward Stratemeyer; each volume had a preface from Edward Stratemeyer himself, thanking his readers and touting the other books.
-It's generally accepted that Stratemeyer wrote all of the books."
+Stratemeyer wrote and published the first book in The Rover Boys series in 1899, which became a tremendously popular series in the vein of the classic dime novel.
+The Rover Boys were published under his pseudonym Arthur M. Winfield.
+Each volume had a preface from Stratemeyer, thanking his readers and touting the other books.
 He said this series was his personal favorite.

-Stratemeyer formed the Stratemeyer Syndicate in 1905 and hired journalists to write stories based on his ideas.
+Stratemeyer formed the Stratemeyer Syndicate in 1905 and hired writers to write stories based on his ideas.
 He paid them a flat rate for each book and kept the copyrights to the novels.

 Personal life

 Stratemeyer married Magdalena Van Camp, the daughter of a Newark businessman, on March 25, 1891.
-The couple had two daughters: Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), both of whom would later take over the future Stratemeyer Syndicate.
+The couple had two daughters: Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), both of whom would take over the Stratemeyer Syndicate after his death.

 Stratemeyer enjoyed the outdoors and often took annual summer trips to the Great Lakes, Lake George and Lake Champlain with his family.
 They traveled as far as the west coast and Yosemite.
 A humble man, he never sought public attention and preferred living a private and quiet life with his family at their home on N. 7th Street in the Roseville section of Newark.
 His relationships with his daughters were warm and Harriet recalled a lively atmosphere growing up.

 Stratemeyer was a member of the Roseville Athletic Club and the New Jersey Historical Association.

 Stratemeyer died at age 67 in Newark, New Jersey on May 10, 1930, of lobar pneumonia and was buried in Evergreen Cemetery in Hillside, New Jersey.
 On May 12, 1930, two days after his death, the New York Times reported that his Rover Boys series "had sales exceeding 5,000,000 copies".